lune-climate/lune-docs/docs/src/guides/offset-checkout-delivery-emissions.md

 * Please ensure you have access to [Lune’s dashboard](https://dashboard.lune.co/)
 * API Keys required in this guide can be found in the [dashboard](https://dashboard.lune.co/api-keys)
 * Ensure that you have selected your desired [default Project Bundle Selection](https://dashboard.lune.co/settings/bundle-selection).
 Orders are going to be placed according to your default Project Bundle Selection ratios.
-* You must know the weight of the parcel and where your parcel is shipped from (the address of your distribution center or warehourse).
+* You must know the weight of the parcel and where your parcel is shipped from (the address of your distribution center or warehouse).

 ## Overview
 Implementing this feature requires the following steps: